-About 1 km further on the tar road and after negotiating a few street humps you get to Jozani Forest National Park, home of the Red Colobus Monkeys.
+Carry on the tar road and after negotiating a few speed bumps you get to Jozani Forest National Park, home of the Red Colobus Monkeys.
 They only live on Zanzibar, nowhere else in the world.
 I heard that these monkeys need a diet of 70 different leaves, berries etc to survive, which only grow at the Jozani National Park.
 They live freely in this huge national park.
 Some of them are quite cute actors, they pose for the cameras as if they were Beyonce or Jay-Z (no similarity in looks of course).
 A guide will show you the indigenous plants and trees and possibly even tell you about their medicinal purposes while you are surrounded by playing monkeys.

 At the same time, you can also view the mangroves on the other side of the tar road with the same guide, very interesting.
 They built comfy board walks over the water.
 There is also a turtle and snake farm on the premises.

-Carrying on towards the southeast coast, you get after about 5 km to the village of Kitogani.
+Carrying on towards the south coast, you get after about 5 km to the village of Kitogani.
 Here you find two petrol stations, one on your left, and the other after a few meters on your right.
-If you turn left here, you will get to Paje at the southeast coast.
+There you have a choice of turning left to the south east coast, or carrying on straight to the south coast.

-Kizimkazi was once the capital when the island was under the power of the pre-Omani Wawinyi Wakuu and is considered to be the oldest habitation on the island.
+After a few more kms you get to a traffic circle.
+Take the 2nd exit and you get to Kizimkazi.
+It once was the capital when the island was under the power of the pre-Omani Wawinyi Wakuu and is considered to be the oldest habitation on the island.
 It is located in the remote southwest corner of the island, a little fishing village which happens to have rather ancient “Shirazi” origins.
 This part of the island is very different from the broad palm-backed lagoons of the east coast.
 Here a coral rag cliff elevates the waterfront above the ocean and the beaches take the form of small coves rather than broad expanses of sand.
 There are relatively few lodges or resorts in Kizimkazi.

 For many years Kizimkazi has been best known as a location to ‘swim with dolphins’.
 In reality this activity became a rather distasteful tourist trap which offers little chance of decent sightings.
 The tour coordinators assure tourists that this is an eco-conscious experience, indicating that operators take animal welfare and ethics into consideration – only to successfully sell the tours to unsuspecting tourists.
 As the taxi arrives at the parking lot – that is packed with minibuses and with tourists flocking towards the beach – tourists realize that this has nothing to do with a tranquil or magical experience with dolphins.
-Often 20 or more small motorboats head out of the shallow lagoon to the open sea at a time.
+Often 20 or more small motorboats head out of the shallow lagoon at a time to the open sea.
 There are quite some safety issues: the boats are quite small for the sometimes rough Indian Ocean and only a few of them have life jackets or other flotation devices on board.
 But the greatest concern is that the boats chase the dolphins.
 They then cut off a few of the pod by enclosing them in a small circle of boats, with the boat propellers running to keep the dolphins in the circle!!!
-It gets even worse: In some cases, tourists are encouraged to jump in right over the pod of encircled dolphins, some landing on top of the dolphins.
+It gets even worse: In some cases, tourists are encouraged to jump in right on top of the encircled dolphins.
 All of the boats keep their propellers spinning in the water as they herd the dolphins around and some tourists spotted what looked like propeller scars on the backs of a few of the animals.
 Complaints of tourists are ignored.